snovakovic/fast-sort/README.md

   // Same as above but using string shorthand sort(users).asc(['age', 'firstName']);

+  // Sort based on computed property
+  // For example sort repositories by total number of issues (summary of open and closed issues) sort(repositories).desc(r => r.openIssues + r.closedIssues);
 ```

 * `by` sorter can do anything that `asc` / `desc` sorters can with addition to some more advance